 Parking

-The one to the left is to the ranger station and they do have a parking lot inside their property which opens at 8 AM.
+The one to the left is to the ranger station and they do have a secure parking lot inside their property which opens at 8 AM.

 Services, Camping, Dog Friendly?